Skip to Content Top

 What Damages Can I Recover in a Ceiling Collapse Lawsuit in New York City?

 You can only recover compensation for economic and non-economic losses linked to a ceiling collapse if you file a civil lawsuit before the statute of limitations expires.
-Whether you are pursuing a premises liability or product liability case, you typically have three years from the date of the collapse to start the legal process in New York.
 If someone you love suffered fatal injuries due to a ceiling collapse, parties with standing have two years from the date of their passing to bring a wrongful death claim.

 Our New York City ceiling collapse lawyers will fight to recover fair compensation for all damages, including: